deadtrickster/csurf_klinke_mcu/readme.txt

-Environment Variables needed for csurf compilation:
+Welcome to the source code of the CSurf_Klinke_MCU Extension for Reaper (v3.6 or higher).
+This extension enhances support for the Mackie Control Universal (MCU) controller, but can also be used for other controllers that use the MCU protocol (please read the manual of your controller to check if and how your controller supports this protocol).

 Beside the Reaper SDK the code also depends on the JUCE and BOOST libraries.
 So you will need to indicate three SDK locations via environment variables.

 Example: The juce SDK (v1.5 or above) is installed in C:\juce and the header file is found in C:\juce\juce.h